 Exons 1a-7 were screened by both methods: TGGE and SSCP.
 As we did not find suitable primers with GC-clamps for TGGE to allocate a fragment with an applicable melting domain for exons 8-10, these exons were analyzed by SSCP only.
 All positive controls (Table 3) were analyzed by SSCP and/or TGGE in every run.
 Detected gene variants are given in Table 4.

 Among 12 MODY families, two GCK mutations and one intronic variant in index patients as well as in their family members were found.
 The first one is a novel mutation of Val33Ala (98T>C) in exon 2 of the GCK gene in a patient with MODY (Fig. 1).
-This is a 12-year-old boy whose hyperglycaemia was incidentally diagnosed in 10 months of age.
-He has mild fasting hyperglycaemia and slightly increased glycosylated haemoglobin.
+This is a 12-yearold boy whose hyperglycemia was incidentally diagnosed in 10 months of age.
+He has mild fasting hyperglycemia and slightly increased glycosylated hemoglobin.
 Other biochemical parameters are in the physiological ranges.
-In OGTT he had fasting hyperglycaemia, and the glycaemia in 2 hours is on the lower border of the impaired glucose tolerance (IGT) range.
-But glucose tolerance is still normal.
+In OGTT he had fasting hyperglycemia, and the glycerin in 2 hours is on the lower border of the impaired glucose tolerance (IGT) range.
+However, glucose tolerance is still normal.
 Negative antibodies against islet cell antigens and sufficient insulin secretion disagree with DM1, MODY1 and MODY3.
-The genetic analysis revealed the same mutation in the proband's mother, who had exhibited gestational diabetes, later was diagnosed with DM2, which was being treated with diet so far.
-His maternal grandfather suffers from DM2.
+The genetic analysis revealed the Table 4.
+GCK gene variants in Czech diabetic and non-diabetic populations.